-Therapy for Depression in Washington, DC and Maryland
+Therapy for Depression in Washington, DC

 Depression may be the most common mood disorder impacting millions of people in the U.S. every year.
 If you’re one of the countless people trying to overcome the effects of depression, the good news is that there are numerous, evidence-based therapy techniques that can help you alleviate the symptoms of depression and start to feel like yourself again.
-At Dandelion Counseling & Care, we provide a personalized approach to therapy for depression in Washington, DC and Maryland that will help you develop skills to cope with depressed mood and live a more satisfying life.
+At Dandelion Counseling & Care, we provide a personalized approach to therapy for depression in Washington, DC that will help you develop skills to cope with depressed mood and live a more satisfying life.

 a photo of a therapy session